 Whitelisting approved addresses: Gemini offers approved address whitelisting, which is the ability to restrict access to addresses that can withdraw your cryptocurrency.
 These addresses undergo a seven-day approval hold to ensure new addresses are vetted and approved before being approved for transfers.

 Two-factor authentication: Gemini offers 2FA via SMS or the Authy app.

 User role management: Gemini allows you to add different user roles to your account, restricting access and trading permissions for certain users.
 This is a great option for institutional investors who have a team that manages their cryptocurrency investments.

 Device management: Gemini allows you to review all the devices that have accessed your account, and restrict any that you don’t recognize.
 You can even end current sessions from any device currently logged into your Gemini account.

 Built-in wallet: Coinbase uses a digital wallet to store your cryptocurrency.
 It further protects your assets with password protection, biometric access controls, and an encrypted 12-word recovery phrase typically used in similar digital wallets.

-Two-factor authentication: Coinbase uses industry-standard two-factor authentication (2FA) via SMS or the Google Authenticator app.
+Two-factor authentication: Coinbase uses industry-standard 2FA via SMS or the Google Authenticator app.
 This security feature is also used on a per-trade basis as well as for logging in to your account.